 Our nominating committee consists of William Lee and Frank Zammataro, each of whom is a non-employee member of our board of directors.
 Mr. Zammataro is the chairperson of our nominating committee.
-Our board of directors has determined that each member designee of our nominating committee is an independent director as defined by NASDAQ Rule 5605(a)(2).
+Our board of directors has determined that each member designee of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the Securities and Exchange Act pursuant to the Securities Exchange Act of 1934, as amended.
 Our board of directors has adopted a written charter for our nominating committee, which is available on our website (www.vuzix.com).
-Our nominating committee did not meet in 2009.
+Our nominating committee met once in 2010.